New York Times report: Two women accuse Trump of inappropriate touching

 She told The Times about 45 minutes after takeoff, Trump lifted the armrest, moved toward her and then began to grope her.
 The Times wrote, Trump "grabbed her breasts and tried to put his hand up her skirt," according to Leeds' account.

-"He was like an octopus," she said told The Times.
+"He was like an octopus," she told The Times.
 "His hands were everywhere."

 Crooks told the Times she was kissed by Trump when she was a 22-year-old receptionist at Bayrock Group, a real estate investment and development company in Trump Tower in Manhattan.
 They met outside the elevator in 2005 -- she introduced herself and then they shook hands, but Trump would not let go, she said.